Mexican president touts good ties with US in first 100 days

-MEXICO CITY (AP) — Mexican President Andres Manuel Lopez Obrador is celebrating what he called his administration’s “cordial” relations with the United State as he marks his first 100 days in office.
+MEXICO CITY (AP) — Mexican President Andres Manuel Lopez Obrador celebrated what he called his administration’s “cordial” relations with the United States on Monday as he marked his first 100 days in office.

 When Lopez Obrador took office Dec.
 1, many feared the leftist was headed for a certain clash with conservative U.S. President Donald Trump.